b2io/base2.io/_content/jobs/06-senior-software-engineer.md

 ---
-description: We’re looking for someone who is excited about solving real-world problems with web and mobile technologies in a collaborative, client-focused environment.
+description: We’re looking for someone who is experienced at solving real-world problems with web and mobile technologies in a collaborative, client-focused environment.
-path: software-engineer
+path: senior-software-engineer
-position: Software Engineer
+position: Senior Software Engineer
-active: false
+active: true
 ---

 ### Requirements

+- 5+ years of professional software engineering experience
 - Enthusiasm for the web and solving real-world problems
 - Self-directed and capable of providing value with minimal supervision
 - Comfortable with direct client contact and communication